 Olive Oil Cake with Roasted Citrus

-When you’re craving cheesecake but don’t want to commit to making (or eating) an entire pan, turn to these easy-peasy roasted peaches.
-Each one is brushed with melted butter and cinnamon-sugar, then stuffed with luscious cheesecake cream before hitting the oven.
-Don’t worry about resisting the temptation to try one right away—this dessert is at its best when it’s fresh out of the oven.
+When you’re craving cheesecake but don’t want to commit to making (or eating) an entire pan, turn to these easy roasted peaches.
+Each one is brushed with melted butter and a cinnamon-sugar mixture, then stuffed with luscious cheesecake cream before hitting the oven.
+This dessert is at its best when it’s fresh out of the oven.

 Roasted Berries and Grapes Tart

 We can’t think of any better way to use up the last of your fresh summer berries than by making this creamy tart.
 Roast a mix of berries and grapes together with a little melted butter and cinnamon, and the result is a super-juicy mixture perfect for topping a tart.
 Make sure you snag a few pictures of this photo-worthy dessert before you take the first bite!

 Reap the delicious, healthy benefits of tart cherries by making a delicious ice pop treat.
 Since freezing can minimize the flavor, roasting the fruit first will help the sweet-tart deliciousness shine through every bite.
 A bit of cinnamon adds warm notes and honey keeps this healthy summer treat refined sugar-free.

 This baked fruit recipe is a great way to enjoy a taste of fresh apples or pears without committing to making an entire pie.
 Use puff pastry dough to make this recipe quick and easy, then top with cinnamon-roasted apples or pears (your choice!).

 This homemade pizza definitely goes off the beaten path by utilizing juicy roasted grapes to top off your dough.
 No other sauce is needed but of course, we still like piling on the cheese.
 In this case, we went for Brie and blue cheese instead of traditional mozzarella.